Our Election – Our Way

 Be a part of our history.
 Act.
 Interact.
 Vote.

 Atikameksheng citizens have spoken.
-With the adoption of the Atikameksheng Chi-Naaknigewin in 2015, and the ratification of the Gimaakeng Naaknigewin election code this January, you have set the stage for the most historic and significant Gimaa and Council election in our community’s history.
+With the adoption of the Atikameksheng Chi-Naaknigewin in 2015, and the ratification of the Gimaakeng Naaknigewin election code in February 2024, you have set the stage for the most historic and significant Gimaa and Council election in our community’s history.

 For the first time, we truly are holding our election – our way.